 Cybersecurity Is Still Paramount

-Artificial intelligence, like every digital asset, is being targeted by cybercriminals.
-Rather than compromising data to sell on the dark web, the intent is a bit more devious.
-A recent paper explored hypothetical situations where cybercriminals can insert bad data into training data as a way of poisoning outcomes and wreaking havoc with everything from analysis to automation.
+Artificial intelligence platforms, like every digital asset, is being targeted by cybercriminals.
+Rather than compromising data to sell on the dark web, the intent can be a bit more devious.
+Cybercriminals can insert bad data into training data as a way of poisoning outcomes and wreaking havoc with everything from analysis to automation.

 The threat isn’t limited by industry.
 With tainted training data, self-driving cars might abruptly stop or careen off the road if they scan specific license plates, signs, or conditions.
-Financial services companies must worry about hackers subtly altering training data to reduce the effectiveness of fraud detection.
-The healthcare payor space needs to worry about how cybercriminals can disrupt risk assessment and risk prediction.
+Financial services companies need to worry about hackers subtly altering training data to reduce the effectiveness of fraud detection.
+The healthcare payor space needs to prepare for ways cybercriminals can disrupt risk assessment and risk prediction.

 The way to protect your artificial intelligence capabilities is to maintain a proactive security posture across every facet of your organization.
 Applying a zero trust framework so all users must authenticate and validate their identity for any attempt to access applications and data can help to mitigate risks to your overall system.
-Additionally, training your people on the potential threats to watch for can help them identify warning signs to avoid phishing scams, the precursors to ransomware attacks, and other attack methods.
+Additionally, training your people on the potential threats can help them identify warning signs for phishing scams, the precursors to ransomware attacks, and other attack methods.

 Creating an AI Foundation